-Farm Credit Act-The Farm Credit Act of 1971, as amended, (12 U.S.C. §2001 et seq.) is the statute under which the FCS, FCSIC, and FCA operate.
+Farm Credit Act-The Farm Credit Act of 1971, as amended, (12 U.S.C. §2001 et seq.) is the statute under which the Farm Credit System, FCSIC, and the Farm Credit Administration operate.

-Farm Credit Administration-FCA was established in 1933 to regulate the Farm Credit System.
+Farm Credit Administration-FCA was established in 1933 to regulate the System.
 It is governed by a three-member presidentially appointed board.
 To ensure the safety and soundness of the System, the Agency examines and supervises System institutions and develops regulations to govern them.

-Federal Farm Credit Banks Funding Corporation-Based in Jersey City, New Jersey, the Funding Corporation manages the sale of Systemwide debt securities to finance the loans made by FCS institutions.
+Federal Farm Credit Banks Funding Corporation-Based in Jersey City, New Jersey, the Funding Corporation manages the sale of Systemwide debt securities to finance the loans made by System institutions.
 It uses a network of bond dealers to market the System's securities.

 Federal Open Market Committee-The branch of the Federal Reserve Board that determines the direction of monetary policy.
 The committee is composed of the Board of Governors, which has seven members and five Federal Reserve Bank presidents.
-The president of the Federal Reserve Bank of New York serves continuously, while the presidents of the other Reserve Banks rotate their service of one-year terms.
+The president of the Federal Reserve Bank of New York serves continuously, while the presidents of the other reserve banks rotate their service of one-year terms.

-Financial Institution Rating System (FIRS)-The FIRS is similar to the Uniform Financial Institutions Rating System used by other Federal banking regulators except that the FIRS reflects the nondepository nature of FCS institutions.
+Financial Institution Rating System (FIRS)-The FIRS is similar to the Uniform Financial Institutions Rating System used by other Federal banking regulators except that the FIRS reflects the nondepository nature of System institutions.
 The FIRS provides a general framework for assimilating and evaluating all significant financial, asset quality, and management factors to assign a composite rating to each System institution.
 The ratings are described below.